 The court must consider the following factors when deciding how much alimony to award a spouse in a divorce:

-- The standard of living established during the marriage.
+- The standard of living established during the marriage;

-- The duration of the marriage.
+- The duration of the marriage;

-- The age, employment history, earning ability and physical and emotional condition of the spouse seeking maintenance.
+- The age, employment history, earning ability and physical and emotional condition of the spouse seeking maintenance;

-- The ability of both parties after the dissolution to contribute to the future educational costs of their mutual children.
+- The ability of both parties after the dissolution to contribute to the future educational costs of their mutual children;

-- The financial resources of the party seeking maintenance, including marital property apportioned to that spouse, and that spouse’s ability to meet that spouse’s own needs independently.
+- The financial resources of the party seeking maintenance, including marital property apportioned to that spouse, and that spouse’s ability to meet that spouse’s own needs independently;

-- The time necessary to acquire sufficient education or training to enable the party seeking maintenance to find appropriate employment and whether such education or training is readily available.
+- The time necessary to acquire sufficient education or training to enable the party seeking maintenance to find appropriate employment and whether such education or training is readily available;

-- Excessive or abnormal expenditures, destruction, concealment or fraudulent disposition of community, joint tenancy and other property held in common.
+- Excessive or abnormal expenditures, destruction, concealment or fraudulent disposition of community, joint tenancy and other property held in common;

-- The cost for the spouse who is seeking maintenance to obtain health insurance and the reduction in the cost of health insurance for the spouse from whom maintenance is sought if the spouse from whom maintenance is sought is able to convert family health insurance to employee health insurance after the marriage is dissolved.
+- The cost for the spouse who is seeking maintenance to obtain health insurance.
+The reduction in the price of health insurance for the spouse providing the support.
+If the spouse providing support can convert family health insurance to employee health insurance after the divorce;

-- All actual damages and judgments from conduct that resulted in a criminal conviction of either spouse in which the other spouse or a child was the victim.
+- All actual damages and judgments from conduct that resulted in a criminal conviction of either spouse in which the other spouse or a child was the victim;

 Who Gets the House and How are Property and Debts Divided in an Arizona Divorce

 A court must fairly and equitably divide the property acquired during a marriage.
-It does not matter whether the wife, the husband or both spouses purchased the property.
+It does not matter whether the wife, the husband, or both spouses purchased the property.

 All property acquired during a marriage in Arizona is deemed to be community property under Arizona community property laws.